miroadamy/miroadamy.com/content/posts/2016-09-05-git-update-all-local-branches.md

 author: "Miro Adamy"
 ---

-# Update all local branches in Git repo

 Issue: The git pull updates just one current branch.

 In DevOps I am following many Git repos and need to keep up to date for all local branches.